AlecPhil98/car_wash_capstone/README.md

 5. Intertior Clean
 6. Mega Wash

+One thing i did interesting on this page was making the cards being able to be spaced out evenly with css space-arounnd

 ![Image](readme_images/services_page.png)
 # Login Page

 If you have an account with us you can simply schedule a time with us at any available time depending on the service.
 You could come on right by and get a wash right away.
 Also if your a new memeber you can sign up a the register link below.

+One thing I did with html is putting a register link if the customer doesn't have an account with the site.

 ![Image](readme_images/login_page.png)